PgNetwork01/wise/btns.md

 - This `README.md` file visually shows each button type alongside its class name and example HTML code.
 - It helps users quickly understand how each button style looks and how to use the appropriate classes.

-Feel free to further customize this documentation based on your specific needs or updates to **wise.css**.